 At two weeks pregnant, the baby is made of only a few cells, and fetal development may not be detectable through an ultrasound.
 The mother’s belly generally does not appear bloated and there are no distinguishable pregnancy symptoms during the second week.
-It could be around the third or fourth week when the typical pregnancy symptoms, such as missed periods, nausea, and vomiting, start to manifest.
+It could be around the third or fourth week when the typical pregnancy symptoms, such as missed periods, nausea, and morning sickness, start to manifest as the embryo develops.

 What Are The Signs And Symptoms At 2nd Week Pregnancy?

 Since fertilization only occurs by the end of the 2nd week, you may not observe any symptoms.
 However, some women might experience (5):

 - Discharge of a fine mucus layer, with an appearance similar to that of an egg yolk.